i05nagai/memorandum/language/english_word.md

     * This document should be kept strictly credential
 * restrain
     * The organizer couldn't restrain participants from taking another direction
+    * restrain order
+    * when hestarted fighting, it took four police officers to restrain him
 * inherent
     * He has an inherent ability to remember things easily
 * coherent